 An illustration detailing the electron transfer between two reactants in a redox reaction is provided below.

-In the illustration provided above, it can be observed that the reactant, an electron, was removed from the reactant A, and this reactant is oxidized.
+In the illustration provided below, it can be observed that the reactant, an electron, was removed from reactant A and this reactant is oxidized.
 Similarly, reactant B was handed an electron and was therefore reduced.

 The loss of electrons and the corresponding increase in the oxidation state of a given reactant is called oxidation.
 The gain of electrons and the corresponding decrease in the oxidation state of a reactant is called reduction.